86Box/docs/settings/ports.rst

   * The :ref:`emulated network adapter <settings/network:Adapter>` must also be set to **[LPT] PLIP**.
   * PLIP is compatible with the DOS ``plip.com`` packet driver and the Linux ``plip`` driver (only with interrupts enabled).
 It is not compatible with the Windows *Direct Cable Connection* feature or any other parallel port networking implementations.
   * PLIP only works with the **SLiRP** :ref:`network type <settings/network:Mode>` due to its point-to-point nature.

+The *Configure* button opens a new window with settings specific to the selected device, such as the output file format for printers.

 Serial port 1-4
 ---------------